 If your child has sustained an injury prior to the course, please inform a member of staff as soon as possible.
-The physio will assess the injury on arrival and offer advice.
 All staff will be notified of the injury so they can monitor any changes.

 We take great care when dealing with minor injuries, treating them thoroughly and effectively in order to reduce the chance of long-term problems.

-If my child is sick or unwell on the course what happens?
+If my child is sick or unwell on the Manchester United Soccer Schools what happens?

-Minor problems are treated by physios.
+Minor problems are treated by coaches.
 If a child is unwell, he or she will be taken to a doctor or to the hospital, accompanied by one of our members of staff.

 New boots, particularly in the summer when the ground is hard, can cause blisters.
 If your child has new boots we advise to ‘wear them in’ before the course starts to avoid the risk of blisters.
 We can treat blisters, along with any other minor injuries – abrasions, strains and bruising.